Archived Blog Entry

 Here are her confusing words:

-Instead using love language that speaks of doing good, Wynkoop slips into an Augustinian notion of love as desire itself.
+Instead of using language that speaks of love as doing good, Wynkoop slips into an Augustinian notion of love as desire itself.
 For Augustine, love = desire.
 In such terms, desire can be good or evil, depending on its object.
-Defined in this way, love can be good or evil.

 Admittedly, few passages of scripture can be interpreted as understanding love as desire.
 But the overwhelming majority of times, “love” appears in scripture only in terms of doing good.
 The dominant biblical witness does not say that love is desire itself.